Common Dog Allergies and What to Do about Them

 How to Tell: Just like us, some dogs get seasonal and inhalant allergies.
 Allergies to pollen and mold are quite common in dogs, and the way these allergies manifest are usually through itching their underarms, rubbing their face, or licking their paws.
 More uncommon symptoms include bronchitis or a runny nose.

-What to Do: Take your pet to the vet and have the doctor run a few allergy tests so that you can figure out what allergens are triggering your dog’s allergy symptoms.
+What to Do: Take your pet to the vet for dog allergy treatment and have the doctor run a few allergy tests so that you can figure out what allergens are triggering your dog’s symptoms.
 The vet may prescribe an allergy shot, an antihistamine or cortisol treatment, or possibly a hypoallergenic shampoo.
 Additionally, do your best to remove your dog from contact with the allergen when you can.
 Be sure to rid your home of mildew if it makes your pup sniffly and opt for an indoor pet potty solution like Bark Potty during the spring if your furbaby has a pollen allergy.
 That’ll keep their nose from running and their face from itching while they do their business.
 Your dog will thank you!